 The receiver/midfielder is in the middle of his PLL regular season, which wraps up on Aug.
 15. But the Whipsnakes are supportive of Hogan's workout in New Orleans and his NFL aspirations, per Garafolo.

-New Orleans currently boasts Tre'Quan Smith, Marquez Callaway and Deonte Harris in its WR room behind the healing Thomas, who is expected to be placed on the PUP list to start the season and be out until New Orleans' Week 7 game against the Seattle Seahawks.
+New Orleans currently boasts Tre'Quan Smith, Marquez Callaway and Deonte Harty in its WR room behind the healing Thomas, who is expected to be placed on the PUP list to start the season and be out until New Orleans' Week 7 game against the Seattle Seahawks.

 Other news and notes we're tracking on Monday:

-- Indianapolis Colts general manager Chris Ballard said linebacker Darius Leonard underwent a "small" ankle procedure that will sideline him for the beginning of training camp.
+- Indianapolis Colts general manager Chris Ballard said linebacker Shaquille Leonard underwent a "small" ankle procedure that will sideline him for the beginning of training camp.
 Ballard said running back Marlon Mack, defensive end Kemoko Turay and wide receiver Parris Campbell are all 100% heading into camp.

 The Indianapolis Colts announced several changes to their football operations staff, including the promotion of Kevin Rogers to director of player personnel.